juggy/backrub/README.markdown

 You define the dependencies using an object of {"attribute event" : base_object}.
 If the base is the current object use an empty string.

 **Context**
 Handlebars has a concept of context.
 Each element lives within one.
-In the case of Backbone Templates this context is always a Backbone View.
+In the case of Backrub this context is always a Backbone View.
 You access data in this context.

 **Data resolution**
-Backbone Template will always set the model attribute on your View when.
+Backrub will always set the model attribute on your View when.
 To access the model attributes you can either use the attribute name directly and the template will determine if it is a model attribute first and if not it will fallback on the context attribute.
 If you want to force the template to look into the model give it a string starting with @ like "@content".
 This will mark that attribute as a model attribute and nothing more.

 Example: